Amazon S3 Integration

 You should now see your newly created Role on the list.

-Still on the AWS Console, find your newly created Role in the list.
-Click the name to open up the details of that Role.
+In the AWS Console, find your newly created role in the list.
+Click the name to open up the details of that role.

-You can also add the following customizations, based on your needs:
+You can also add the following customization based on your needs:

 A notification will inform you whether your credentials have been successfully validated.
 AWS S3 should now be set up for Braze Currents.